Ananya-Vajpayee/FIR_TRACKING_SYSTEM/README.md

 - Instant notifications for FIR changes
 - No page refresh needed

-### 📊 Beautiful Dashboard
-- Modern black and orange theme
-- Smooth animations with Framer Motion
-- Responsive design for all devices

 ### 📝 FIR Management
 - Create new FIRs with detailed information
 - Track investigation progress